Tips and Tricks

 Press Ctrl (Cmd on macOS) and click a symbol to move directly to the definition or the declaration of the symbol.
 You can also move the cursor on the symbol and press F2.
 For more information, see Moving to Symbol Definition or Declaration.

-If an instance of a class is derived from QObject, and you would like to find all other objects connected to one of your object's slots using Qt's signals and slots mechanism, select Tools > Options > Debugger > Locals and Expressions > Use Debugging Helper.
+If an instance of a class is derived from QObject, and you would like to find all other objects connected to one of your object's slots using Qt's signals and slots mechanism, select Tools > Options > Debugger > Locals > Use Debugging Helper.

-In the Locals and Expressions view, expand the object's entry and open the slot in the slots subitem.
+In the Locals view, expand the object's entry and open the slot in the slots subitem.
 The objects connected to this slot are shown as children of the slot.
 This method works with signals too.